 2. Date of issuance - you must state the date and time of a transaction on an e-invoice.
 Otherwise, it is invalid.

-3. Taxation information - all e-invoice issued on all taxable transactions in Egypt must reflect tax information.
+3. Taxation information - all e-invoices issued on all taxable transactions in Egypt must reflect tax information.
 It includes your name, address, and tax registration number.

 4. Buyer's information - your organization’s e-invoice must also show information like your buyer's name and address to comply with the e-invoice regulation in Egypt.
 You can also add the buyer's tax registration number If they have one.